 Description |

-This article describes how to create SSL VPN with Microsoft Azure SAML authentication with a dual WAN connection on the FortiGate.
+This article describes how to create an SSL VPN with Microsoft Azure SAML authentication with a dual WAN connection on the FortiGate.

 |